binxio/terratest-runner/README.md

 Terratest runner
 ---------------------------------
 This is a simple docker which will run [terratest](https://github.com/gruntwork-io/terratest) for you.
+The source code for this docker is hosted in [GitHub](https://github.com/binxio/terratest-runner).

 Example Makefile for your module project:
 ```